 Within the first few hours, a number of signs are visible depending on the site of occlusion and the presence of collateral flow.
 Early features include:

-- loss of grey-white matter differentiation, and hypoattenuation of deep nuclei:
+loss of grey-white matter differentiation, and hypoattenuation of deep nuclei:

-- lentiform nucleus changes are seen as early as 1 hour after occlusion, visible in 75% of patients at 3 hours 6
+lentiform nucleus changes are seen as early as 1 hour after occlusion, visible in 75% of patients at 3 hours 6

-- cortical hypodensity with associated parenchymal swelling with resultant gyral effacement
+cortical hypodensity with associated parenchymal swelling with resultant gyral effacement

-- cortex which has poor collateral supply (e.g. insular ribbon) is more vulnerable 6
+cortex which has poor collateral supply (e.g. insular ribbon) is more vulnerable 6

-As time goes on the swelling starts to subside and small amounts of cortical petechial hemorrhages (not to be confused with hemorrhagic transformation) result in elevation of the attenuation of the cortex.
+As time goes on, the swelling starts to subside and small amounts of cortical petechial hemorrhages (not to be confused with hemorrhagic transformation) result in elevation of the attenuation of the cortex.
 This is known as the CT fogging phenomenon 5.
 Imaging a stroke at this time can be misleading as the affected cortex will appear near normal.

-Later still the residual swelling passes, and gliosis sets in eventually appearing as a region of low density with negative mass effect.
+Later still the residual swelling passes, and gliosis sets in eventually appearing as a region of low density with a negative mass effect.
 Cortical mineralization can also sometimes be seen appearing hyperdense.